 A life insurance trust can buy life insurance policies for the person establishing the trust.
+A revocable trust set up with an estate planning attorney in Waco can reduce the payment of estate taxes.
 That life insurance trust owns the insurance policy and collects death proceeds when that person dies.
 Then, a trustee distributes the benefits to the beneficiaries according to the terms of the trust.
-A revocable trust set up with an estate planning attorney in Waco can reduce the payment of estate taxes.
+A trustee is a person given powers of administration with a legal obligation to administer it only for the purposes specified.
+While a beneficiary is a person who derives advantage from something.

 When the person making the trust, called the grantor, names the trust as the beneficiary, it gives the grantor more authority to: